sustainability-mila/sustainability-mila.github.io/index.md

 # About

-The Mila Sustainability Reading Group is ... cool!
+The Mila Sustainability Reading Group is ... great!

 # Contact